DAbranka/apocalypse-beauty/README.md

 Streaming features on the home page go next.

 30 January- 17 February (3 weeks) :
-Once the streaming features, the homepage and the about are done entirely, we can start to work on the e-Shop
+Once the streaming features, the homepage and the about are done entirely, we can start to work on the e-Shop.

-20 February- 24 February (7 days) :
-E-Shop features (search-bar, wishlist and basket) English and French pages.
+E-Shop features (search-bar, wishlist and basket).

-27 February - 3 March (1 week and half) :
-Blog with database, add edit and delete articles.
+Bonuses: English and French pages, blog with database, add edit and delete articles.

 ## **Who did this project ?**